-This list is intended as an organic, growing resource assembled from the recommendations by the Batgap Facebook community members.
+This list is an organic, growing resource collated from the recommendations by the Batgap Facebook community members.
 For further details on collecting, editing and structuring, and how you can contribute, please see the editorial notes below.

 Links to books on Amazon are affiliate links.
 In other words, BatGap earns a small commission if books are purchased.

-- Autobiographies / Memoirs / Accounts of Awakening
+- Biographies / Memoirs / Accounts of Awakening

 - Books that Helped Batgap FB Members to Awaken

 - Children’s Books

 - History and Insights into Philosophy and Religion

 - Indigenous Spirituality

 - Life After Death